sandstewel/techwriter-portfolio/content/cv/_index.md

 {{< collapse summary="Click to expand this section" >}}

-**Technical Writer – impact.com**
+**Technical Writer II – impact.com**
 *2022–Present*
-- Authored and maintained product documentation for cloud platforms.
+- Author and maintain product and developer documentation for a marketing automation software company.
-- Collaborated with engineers, SMEs, and designers.
+- Collaborates with engineers, SMEs, and designers to ensure content accuracy.

 **Technical Writer – Microforest**
 *2020-2022*
-- Created and maintained technical documentation as a solo writer.
+- Created and maintained product documentation as a solo writer.
 - Led product communications.

 **Technical Writer – LessonDesk**
 *2020*
-- Led documentation for open-source developer tools.
+- Developed scripts for e-learning videos and wrote assembly guides for hardware products.

 **Language  practitioner, translator, content writer - LekkeSlaap**
 *2018-2020*